velikanov/velikanov.github.io/_posts/2017-10-27-GetStartedWithJavaAndSpring-PartI-Maven.md

 ![Creating a project.
 Step 1]({{ images_path }}/Action/CreatingAProject/Step1.png)

 Now we need to enter our company name (called GroupId) e.g. `com.company` and application name (called ArtifactId) e.g.
 `tube`.
-Let's leave the version as it is.
+We'll leave the version as it is.

 ![Creating a project.
 Step 2]({{ images_path }}/Action/CreatingAProject/Step2.png)